Modi script: Documents in the Modi script

 Most documents in Modi are handwritten.
 The oldest document in the Modi script is from 1389 and is preserved at the Bhārat Itihās Sanshodhan Mandal (BISM) in Pune.
 The majority of documents and correspondence from before Shivaji Raje Bhonsle's times are written in the Modi script.

+Numerals

 Unicode

 The Modi alphabet (U+11600–U+1165F) was added to the Unicode Standard in June 2014 with the release of version 7.0.